Chapter 5. Deploying a RHEL for Edge image

 5.1.
 Extracting RHEL for Edge image commit

-After you download the commit, you can extract the .tar file and access the ref name and the commit ID.
+After you download the commit, extract the .tar file and note the ref name and the commit ID.

 .tar file with an OSTree repository.
-It contains the commit and a
+The OSTree repository contains a commit and a

 To extract the package contents, perform the following the steps: